jwodder/ttyrec2video/CMD.md

     - cursor color
     - type of cursor (block, bar, or underscore)
     - whether to blink the cursor?
+    - whether to use bright colors for bold text
 - playback speed
 - control of how bells are rendered?
     - pitch